IEL is 50!

-IEL will host a one-day symposium, Cross-Boundary Leaders for Education and Equity on Thursday, September 30, 2014 from 8:00 am to 6:00 pm EDT.
+IEL will host a FREE one-day symposium, Cross-Boundary Leaders for Education and Equity on Thursday, September 30, 2014 from 9:00 am to 12:45 pm EDT.
 The Symposium is designed to elevate salient leadership issues and to create meaningful dialogue about how our nation develops leaders with the capacity to prepare our children for college, career, and citizenship.
-The symposium will feature four panels: 1) Families and Communities as Leaders in Education; 2) Business Leaders for Education: Moving Young People into College and Career; 3) Leadership in Schools; and, 4) Cross-System Leadership.
-The Cross-Boundary Leaders for Education and Equity Symposium is open to the public.
+The symposium will feature three panels: 1) Attracting and Preparing the Leaders Public Education Needs, 2) Cultivating and Sustaining Positive Relationships between Schools and Families, and 3) Reengaging Disconnected Young People on Pathways to Success.
+Learn more!

 IEL Connects Newsletter